-- 1. comply with any government regulation;
+- a. comply with any government regulation;

-- 2. comply with any government request for emergency transportation; or,
+- b. comply with any government request for emergency transportation; or,

-- 3. address force majeure.
+- c. address force majeure.

-- (b) Search of passenger and property
+- 2. Search of passenger and property

 When the passenger refuses to permit a search of their person or property for explosives or for concealed, prohibited, deadly or dangerous weapon(s) or article(s).